Elinsrc/Client-Mod/README.md

-cl_weaponlowering - [1/0] The weapon in the player's hand will lower depending on the speed of movement, default value is 1. cl_weaponsway - [1/0] Swaying of the weapon when moving, default value is 1. cl_weaponlag - [1/0] weapon lag when turning, default value is 1.
+cl_weaponlowering - [1/0] The weapon in the player's hand will lower depending on the speed of movement, default value is 1. cl_weaponsway - [1/0] Swaying of the weapon when moving, default value is 1. cl_weaponlag - [1/0] Weapon lag when turning, default value is 1.

-hud_speedometer - [1/0] shows the player's speed, default value is 0.
-Taken from OpenAG. hud_speedometer_below_cross - [1/0] adjusts the position of the speedometer to the sight, defaut value is 0.
+hud_speedometer - [1/0] Shows the player's speed, default value is 0.
+Taken from OpenAG. hud_speedometer_below_cross - [1/0] Adjusts the position of the speedometer to the sight, defaut value is 0.

-hud_jumpspeed - [1/0] shows the player's speed at the moment of the jump, default value is 0.
-Taken from OpenAG. hud_jumpspeed_below_cross - [1/0] adjusts the position of the jumpspeed to the sight, defaut value is 0. hud_jumpspeed_height - [1/0] adjusts the positio jumpspeed, defaut value is 0.
+hud_jumpspeed - [1/0] Shows the player's speed at the moment of the jump, default value is 0.
+Taken from OpenAG. hud_jumpspeed_below_cross - [1/0] Adjusts the position of the jumpspeed to the sight, defaut value is 0. hud_jumpspeed_height - [1/0] Adjusts the positio jumpspeed, defaut value is 0.

+hud_watermark - [1/0], defaut value is 0.

-cl_cross - [1/0] custom crosshair, defaut value 0.
+cl_cross - [1/0] Custom crosshair, defaut value 0.
-cl_cross_color "r g b" - custom crosshair color, defaut value "255 255 255".
+cl_cross_color "r g b" - Custom crosshair color, defaut value "255 255 255".
-cl_cross_alpha [value] - crosshair alpha, defaut value 255.
+cl_cross_alpha [value] - Crosshair alpha, defaut value 255.
-cl_cross_size [value] - crosshair size, defaut value 1.
+cl_cross_size [value] - Crosshair size, defaut value 1.
-cl_cross_gap [value] - crosshair distance from the middle, defaut value 2. cl_cross_thickness [value] - thickness crosshair, defaut value 5.
+cl_cross_gap [value] - Crosshair distance from the middle, defaut value 2. cl_cross_thickness [value] - Thickness crosshair, defaut value 5.
-cl_cross_outline [value] - crosshairs outline defaut value 1.
+cl_cross_outline [value] - Crosshairs outline defaut value 1.
 cl_cross_top_line [1/0] ,defaut value 1.
 cl_cross_bottom_line [1/0] ,defaut value 1.
 cl_cross_left_line [1/0] ,defaut value 1.